Share

 How to apply for a DBS certificate

 Once you have completed your DBS application, you must get your ID checked by a registered England Boxing DBS Checker.
-Members can find a list of DBS checkers on the DBS applications section of The Knowledge base on The Vault (Page 2).

 There is a designated Customer Service helpdesk should members or DBS checkers have any questions.
 Contact uCheck on 0300 140 0022, or visit their website.